Alphish/ston/standards/STON-language-specification-draft.md

  - an *indexed member path segment*, which changes the context to an indexed member value of the current context matching a provided sequence of entities, as defined in the member initialization
  - a *collection element path segment*, which changes the context to a collection element with specific index of the current context, as defined in the collection initialization

-The indexed member path segment deserves a special mention, as it has multiple special properties.

-First, this is the only segment that requires a sequence of entities, and each of these must meet specific conditions.
-Namely, each index entity must be either a simple-valued entity (implicitly or explicitly typed) or a reference entity, and it cannot have a global identifier.
-All of these entities are assumed to be defined in the same context as the outer reference entity, the one the indexed member path segment belongs to.
-In other words, all nested entities are treated as siblings of the outer reference entity.
+The indexed member path segment and collection element path segments deserve special mention, as they contain nested entities.
+All the nested entities are defined in the same context as the outer reference entity, the one the path segment belongs to.
+Thus, each reference entity is a sibling to its nested entities.

+The collection element path segment index must be an implicitly typed simple-valued entity of binary or number data type, or a reference to such an entity.
+Furthermore, the value must represent a non-negative integer index, pointing to a specific element in the current context's collection initialization.
+The index cannot declare a global identifier.

+The indexed member path segment parameters must be either simple-valued entities (implicitly or explicitly typed) or reference entities (pointing to any valued entity, simple or complex).
+Also, each parameter must not declare its global identifier - it exists solely for the sake of identifying an index.

-Second, an indexed member path segment can act like a collection element path segment under specific circumstances.
-This happens in two cases: when it has a single implicitly typed number-valued parameter and the current context defines no indices with single implicitly typed number-valued parameters, or when it has a single implicitly-typed binary-valued parameter and the current context defines no indices with single implicitly typed binary-valued parameters.
-In such case, the parameter is read as an integer to use as a collection element index, rather than used as a member index.
+Under specific circumstances, an indexed member path segment might act as a collection element path segment.
+In principle, that happens when the segment has a single parameter that is a valid collection element index and the current context does not define indexed members structured like the element index.
+More specifically:

+ - the context permits binary-valued member indices as collection indices *if and only if* it defines no indexed members with a single reference entity or a single implicitly typed binary-valued entity as a parameter
+ - the context permits number-valued member indices as collection indices *if and only if* it defines no indexed members with a single reference entity or a single implicitly typed number-valued entity as a parameter
+ - the context permits no other member indices as collection indices
+ - the indexed member path segment acts as a collection element path segment *if and only if* it has a single parameter that is an implicitly typed simple-valued entity of permitted data type, or a reference to such an entity

 ---